 The Immigration Rules for those in the UK as a Tier 4 migrant have to meet certain requirements, so it is best to get legal advice on this.
 Click here to complete our free assessment and check whether your dependants can apply for the UK dependency visa to join you in the UK.

-If you are the family member of a Tier 4 (General) applicant, whether or not you can apply for the PBS Dependant category in the UK depends on the type of permission to stay that you have and type of course the Tier 4 (General) student is studying, or will be studying.
+If you are the family member of a Tier 4 (General) applicant, whether or not you can apply for the PBS Dependant category in the UK depends on the type of permission to reside that you have and type of course the Tier 4 (General) student is studying, or will be studying.
 This means that simply meeting the rules as a dependant, cannot qualify you on a UK dependency visa.

 Dependency visa evidences